Financial Authority Partner Profile

 Bangko Sentral ng Pilipinas

 The Bangko Sentral ng Pilipinas (BSP) was the first financial authority to partner with R2A.
-Currently the BSP and R2A teams are assessing the feasibility of two RegTech solutions.
+BSP has requested the development of an Application Programming Interface (API), and back office reporting and visualization application (the Project) to:

 The Bangko Sentral ng Pilipinas (BSP) is the central bank of the Philippines.
 It was established on July 3, 1993, pursuant to the New Central Bank Act of 1993.